WeiB Schwarz Comprehensive Manual (Version 1.98, revised as of 11/11/2022)

 7.6 Battle Step

 7.6.1 The resolution of the battle between the attacking and defending Characters.
 Proceed as follows.

-7.6.2 After that, a check timing occurs.
-After this, this concludes the attack sub-Phase, and the game returns to the Attack Declaration Step.
+220.127.116.11 "At the end of the attack" triggers now occur.
+After that, a check timing occurs.
+After all processes required to be resolved during this check timing are completed, this Attack Sub-Phase concludes, and the game returns to the Attack Declaration Step.

 7.7 Encore Step